Qui sait chanter?

-Qui sait chanter?
-(Who can sing?) is a Canadian French-language television mystery music game show based on the South Korean program I Can See Your Voice, in the province of Quebec.
+Qui sait chanter? (lit.
+'Who can sing?') is a Canadian French-language television mystery music game show based on the South Korean program I Can See Your Voice, featuring its format where guest artist(s) and a contestant attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Noovo on 13 September 2021.